bytedance/tar-wasm/README.md

 You may want to refer to [Greenlet](https://github.com/developit/greenlet) for a lightweight implementation.

 ## Benchmarks

+According to my benchmark, it can be 50-160x faster than existing JavaScript implementations on NPM, depending on the browser and the file size.

 Results on my machine
 (Intel(R) Xeon(R) Platinum 8269CY CPU @ 2.50GHz):